For more information contact:

-The new cardholder must complete the new cardholder training that Accounts Payable provides as part of this requirement.
+The new cardholder must complete the new cardholder training that Payments—Card Services provides as part of this requirement.

 State Purchasing and Procurement Ethics Training

-The cardholder needs to complete the ethics training once only to satisfy the state training requirement.
+The cardholder needs to complete the trainings only once to satisfy the state training requirement.

 Procurement Card Data Entry Specialists (PCDES) Training

 Payments—Card Services requires that the PCDES complete the PCDES’s training.